 VA Health Care will cover nursing home care, including skilled care, as well as hospice and palliative care.
 Hospice also makes grief counseling available to the families of veterans who are in hospice care.

-Veteran Directed Home and Community Based Services (VD-HCBS) allow veterans who require skilled services and assistance with day to day activities, such as bathing, grooming, walking, eating, cooking, and cleaning, to direct their own care services in the home, community, or in an independent living facility.
+The Veteran Directed Care (VDC) Program, previously called Veteran Directed Home and Community Based Services (VD-HCBS), allows veterans who require skilled services and assistance with day to day activities, such as bathing, grooming, walking, eating, cooking, and cleaning, to direct their own care services in the home, community, or in an independent living facility.
 Though this consumer directed program, veterans are allotted a budget to pay for care services, such as adult day care, respite care, and personal care assistance, as they see fit.
-An attractive aspect of VD-HCBS is that not only can the veteran direct his or her own care, but the veteran’s caregiver may also fill this role.
+An attractive aspect of VDC is that not only can the veteran direct his or her own care, but the veteran’s caregiver may also fill this role.
 This is particularly beneficial when a veteran is in mid-to-late stage dementia and has difficulty with his or her memory, making decisions, or is no longer able to communicate well.
 In addition, relatives and close friends may be paid as personal care aides via this program.
 Another attractive service available to caregivers is caregiver education and training.
-Items that assist the veterans with dementia in continuing to live in the community may also be purchased, such as durable medical equipment, like a wheelchair, wander prevention systems or home modifications may be made, such as addition of grab bars and wheelchair ramps.
+Items that assist the veterans with dementia in continuing to live in the community may also be purchased, such as durable medical equipment, like a wheelchair, wander prevention systems, or home modifications may be made, such as the addition of grab bars and wheelchair ramps.

-This program is part of the VA Health Care plan, so any veteran who is enrolled in VA Health Care may qualify for VD-HCBS given he or she has a clinical need.
-Please make note, this program is not available in all areas of the United States but rather only with participating VA Medical Centers.
+This program is part of the VA Health Care plan, so any veteran who is enrolled in VA Health Care may qualify for VDC given he or she has a clinical need.
+Please make note, this program is not available in all areas of the United States, but rather only with participating VA Medical Centers.